 Employee Stock:1.
 Start Here 2.
 Stock Decoder 3.
 Where's my stock?
 4. Unclaimed property 5.
 Admins and Brokers 6.
 Cost Basis 7.
 Taxes Map of Stock Pages

-3c.
-Morgan Stanley issues with HP-related
+5c.
+Morgan Stanley issues reported by

-"Following is a corrected form 1099 for 2017.
+"CORRECTED COPY AS OF 04/13/18.
+Following is a corrected form 1099 for 2017.
 Initially, the proceeds amount was calculated with a conversion rate of .2208; the correct rate is .1373.
 The cost basis amount was calculated with a conversion rate of .1373 times the Micro Focus FMV of $29.34; the correct rate is .2208 times the original Hewlett Packard Enterprises [sic] cost basis.
 Note that each tax lot of HPE had a different cost basis."

-© 2018 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by former employees who volunteer their time.
-Not endorsed or supported by the company.
+© 2022 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by volunteers.
+Not officially endorsed or supported.